RadicalZephyr/sensitivity-gui/README.md

-# sensitivity
+# Sensitivity GUI

-A Clojure library designed to ... well, that part is up to you.
+A Clojure library/GUI to calculate accelerometer sensitivities given a set of scans.

 ## Usage

-FIXME
+For the GUI version run:
+    lein run -m sensitivity.gui

+For command-line:
+    lein run -m sensitivity.core

 ## License

-Copyright © 2012 FIXME
+Copyright © 2012 Geoff Shannon

 Distributed under the Eclipse Public License, the same as Clojure.